eugenia-cell/MTGC/README.md

 ## 📦 Data

-Here we provide the processed data used in our paper.
+Here we provide the raw data used in our paper.

 - 📁 Raw data source:
 [San Francisco Open Data](https://datasf.org/opendata/)